The very best bits:

 Finish: Sisteron hotel

 This stage takes us from the spectacular rock formations overlooking Sisteron to the heights of Orciéres-Merlette, almost 2,000m above sea level.
 We’ll spend the morning in the Dévoluy mountains, with a long steady climb up the Col du Festre, before descending into the Souloise valley.
 Then we’re ready for the big one: Orcières-Merlette, a little-used and stunningly beautiful climb.
-There’s something very cool about cycling into a ski station having pedalled up from sea level and this stage is certainly very cool.
+There’s something very cool about cycling into a ski station having pedalled up from sea level, especially when the hotel has a pool and spa to greet your weary legs.

 Start: Sisteron hotel